Point Lookout: a free weekly publication of Chaco Canyon Consulting

 In most interviews, participants try to manage their performances to project their own preferred image of themselves.
 They also try to evaluate their partner's performance, taking into account the effects of their partner's performance management.
 In virtual interviews, experience with virtual interviews does provide an advantage for both performance management and performance evaluation.
 Just as it's possible to overthink all this, it's possible to over-rehearse your own performance.

 Presenting your true self as best you can is a sound strategy.
 Accepting a job offer for the wrong job is just as counter-productive as having the wrong candidate accept an offer that should not have been extended.
-First in this series Go to top Top Next issue: Anticipating Absence: Quarantine and Isolation Next Issue
+Virtual Interviews: I First issue in this series Go to top Top Next issue: Anticipating Absence: Quarantine and Isolation Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info